Revealing the Local Cosmic Web from Galaxies by Deep Learning: Discussion

 We anticipate that the reconstructed three-di\-men\-sio\-nal dark-matter map and peculiar velocity field will open an entirely new chapter of cosmological study.
 For example, the dark-matter map can make it possible to run the cosmological galaxy simulations with the {\it precise} initial condition of the Local Group for studying the past and future of our cosmic neighborhood.
 It will also allow the in-depth study of the nature of dark matter by cross-correlating the reconstructed dark matter map with the full-sky diffuse emission maps constructed from the radio-to-gamma-ray electromagnetic spectra as well as the full-sky map of gravitational wave binaries.
 The latter can test the models where black holes in binaries have formed out of dark matter \citep{shandera/etal:2019}.

+\tcg{Finally, as we have introduced a novel CNN-based DL method to reconstruct the local Cosmic Web, the quantitative study comparing the prediction power of the DL method presented here with pre-existing methods such as BORG may be in order.
+Note that, however, many previous studies reconstruct the dark matter distribution on sales much larger than the size of our local Cosmic Web \citep[e.g., $\gtrsim 3-5\Mpch$ in][]{jasche2013,jasche2015}, which complicates the direct comparison between the two methods.
+Nevertheless, an additional study that applies the existing methods to similar observational and simulation data to ours and compares them to our DL method would be beneficial, and we leave it for the future.}

-\acknowledgements Authors acknowledge Christophe Pichon, Changbom Park, Sungryong Hong, Inkyu Park, Dongsu Bak, Graziano Rossi, Yung-Kyun Noh for discussion.
-The full-sky maps in this paper have been derived using the healpy and HEALPix package.
-All figures in this paper have been produced with helps of NumPy/SciPy, pandas, astropy, and Matplotlib packages.
-The list of nearby galaxy groups and clusters are derived from \url{www.atlasoftheuniverse.com}.
+\acknowledgements {Authors acknowledge Christophe Pichon, Changbom Park, Sungryong Hong, Inkyu Park, Dongsu Bak, Graziano Rossi, \tcm{and} Yung-Kyun Noh for discussion. \tcg{Authors also acknowledge an anonymous referee for suggestions to improve this article.} The list of nearby galaxy groups and clusters \tcg{is} derived from \url{www.atlasoftheuniverse.com}.
 Authors acknowledge the Korea Institute for Advanced Study for providing computing resources (KIAS Center for Advanced Computation Linux Cluster System).
 Computational data were transferred through a high-speed network provided by the Korea Research Environment Open NETwork (KREONET).

-SEH was supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education (2018\-R1\-A6\-A1\-A06\-024\-977).
-DJ was supported at Pennsylvania State University by NASA ATP program (80NSSC18K1103).
-JK was supported by a KIAS Individual Grant (KG039603) via the Center for Advanced Computation at Korea Institute for Advanced Study.
+SEH was \tcg{partly} supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Education (2018\-R1\-A6\-A1\-A06\-024\-977). \tcg{SEH was also partly supported by the project \begin{CJK}{UTF8}{mj}우주거대구조를 이용한 암흑우주 연구\end{CJK} (``Understanding Dark Universe Using Large Scale Structure of the Universe''), funded by the Ministry of Science.} DJ was supported at Pennsylvania State University by NSF grant (AST-1517363) and NASA ATP program (80NSSC18K1103).
+JK was supported by a KIAS Individual Grant (KG039603) via the Center for Advanced Computation at Korea Institute for Advanced Study. }